evgenyneu/evgenii.com/resume/index.md

 **Objective**: Seeking position as a part time iOS/Android software developer in a project related to science or conservation of environment.

-I am a software developer who values simplicity and focus.

 ## Summary of Qualifications

 * 16 years of experience as a software developer.